stanfordjournalism/unix-workbench/README.md

 ### Socrata to SQL

-[socrata2sql](https://sqlitebrowser.org/) allows you to easily import data sets from Socrata-backed government data sites into a SQLite database.
+[socrata2sql](https://sqlitebrowser.org/) allows you to easily import data sets from Socrata-backed government data sites into databases such as SQLite.

 > NOTE: `socrata2sql` only works on Python 3.x